contranat/Bioinformatic-Code-/README.md

 # Bioinformatic-Code-
-This repository holds analysis done in BIOL668 such as: Bioinformatics Code
+This repository holds analysis done in BIOL668 such as: QIIME2, RNAseq and Kaiju analysis

 ## Features:
 * Contreras_QIIME_Tutorial (2).pdf